Munalex/Airhax/README.md

-# Airhax
+# Airhax - A Air Conflicts Aces of World War II stack smash exploit

-Allows unsigned code execution on a official Sony PSP firmware using Air conflicts aces of  World War 2
+Allows unsigned code execution on a official Sony PSP firmware using Air Conflicts Aces of World War II
+###
 This exploit was only to learn about PSP Exploitation.
-This really seems fun actually and much simplier than the DS.
-So yeah, this exploit is basically useless since there are much better exploits on the PSP/Vita.
-The exploit will only run a simple color flasher payload by Flankler.
-I did some small enhancements (I just added other colors).
-I'll add in a binary loader later once I fix some things.
+The exploit will only run a simple color flasher payload by Flankler
+###
+# How do I trigger the exploit?
+* Open A Air Conflicts Aces of World War II
+* Go to "Profiles"
+* press x
+###
+## Credits:
+* hackinformer (How to find a PSP Savegame Exploit without PSP) You can find it <a href="https://forum.hackinformer.com/viewtopic.php?t=685">here</a>.
+* Flankler (Original payload code)
+###